 Many birth injuries are minor and are unavoidable due to the pressures of labor.
 But suppose your hospital or birthing center was negligent in the care provided to your child or the mother during labor and following.
 It resulted in birth defects, brain damage, or other severe injuries.
 In that case, you have a right to seek compensation.

-The Pennsylvania Birth Injury Attorneys of Munley Law Fight For Families
+How Do Munley Law’s Pennsylvania Birth Injury Attorneys Fight For Families?

 The birth of a child should be a joyous occasion.
 But when a medical professional is negligent and injury occurs to a baby’s brain, spine, or other body part, you need a law firm you can trust.